 Analyses of public competition

 The Competition and Consumer Authority continuously prepares analyses of competition for public contracts.
-Among other things, the Authority has prepared a status of public competition in 2016 (link will soon be available).
+Among other things, the Authority has prepared a status of public competition in 2016.

 Guideline on PPP